JoaoPauloFontana/CMS-in-laravel/README.md

 ## Database

-**P.s: In your database, remember to create the table "users" and "settings".**
+**P.s: In your database, remember to create the table "users", "settings" and "pages".**

 users: id, name, email, password, remember_token and admin.

 settings: id, name and contents.

+pages: id, title, slug and body.